The 2011 Census1

 As Europe's value rises higher than the UK's, workers will increasingly find more work elsewhere (and better paid work, according to the economics of supply and demand).

 Due to the ageing populations of many Western countries9, the immigration of young adult workers will become essential if pensions schemes are going to last in to the future.
-My text The OverPopulation of the Earth: Explosions, Pensions and Cultural War (2006) discusses this issue:
+My text The Overpopulation of the Earth and the Demographics Crises: The Impact on Pensions and Immigration (2013) discusses this issue:

 In many Western countries and countries such as Japan, a post-industrial slow in the population growth has occurred.
 Populations are ageing.
 This means that over coming decades, the numbers of old people will continue to rise whilst the numbers of the young continue to decline.
 It is the first time in Human history that the age distribution of nations has threatened to become long-term top-heavy.
 What this means is a change in the entire way that society is structured.
 The young will have an excess of elders, rather than the old having an excess of youth. [...]
 Many companies and governments are feeling the increasing pressure of having larger numbers of pensioners.
 More and more people are drawing pensions, and fewer and fewer will be paying into pension schemes.
 Economists have long predicted that in modern countries, all pension schemes will collapse.
 It is not possible for one worker to pay for the pensions of three, or hardly even two, retired elders.
 Governments such as Britain's have implemented a gradual increase of the age of retirement to try and curb the collapse of pension schemes and to try to dam the exodus of workers from employment to retirement.”